-When you have employees, you are required to have a reputable method for processing payroll, withholding taxes, and maintaining accurate records.
-There are a few different ways you can run payroll, and each comes with its own price tag.
+If you have employees, you need a reputable system for processing payroll, withholding taxes, and maintaining accurate records.
+There are a few ways you can run payroll, and each comes with its own price tag.
 So, what’s the cost of payroll?

 Overview of payroll tasks